tgrk/erlpocket/README.md

 ## Quick start

 ### Authentication
-The Pocket API uses custom implementation of oAuth 2.0 for authorization.
+The Pocket API uses custom implementation of oAuth 2.0 for authentiaction.
 This library provide helper functions to authorize your application.

 #### Obtain a platform consumer key